 TL;DR for the next meeting

-Test exactly what your devices meet in the practical sphere—quaternary ammonium compounds, alcohols, oxidizers—then standardize results across suppliers.
+Test exactly what your devices meet in the real world—quaternary ammonium compounds, alcohols, oxidizers—then standardize results across suppliers.
 Turn that durability data into pricing power and fewer returns.

 Morning shift in North Bekasi: forklifts hum, quats bite